-Oil Pulling is known to have surfaced again at various points throughout recorded history, each time being widely adopted and praised for its benefits and effectiveness.
-The exact Oil Pulling methodology would change depending on the time period or culture – a range of oils have been considered to be most effective, for example – but the baseline, consistent view has been that Oil Pulling just works.
-Oil Pulling as it is now known, as well as the modernized term “Oil Pulling”, were popularized and re-introduced to the world in the 1990’s by South Indian holistic practitioners.
+Oil Pulling is known to have surfaced again at various points throughout recorded history.
+Each time it has been widely adopted and praised for its benefits and effectiveness.
+However, the exact methodology would change depending on the time period or culture.
+A range of oils have been considered to be most effective, for example.
+Still, the baseline, consistent view has been that Oil Pulling just works.
+Oil Pulling as it is now known, as well as the modernized term “Oil Pulling,” were popularized and re-introduced to the world in the 1990’s by South Indian holistic practitioners.

 The popularization of Ayurvedic medicine, as well as an increase in the interest in vegetable oil, helped put Oil Pulling on the map once again, where it has remained to this day.
 Although it is not yet a fully mainstream practice, more and more people are discovering Oil Pulling by the day – all of whom are glad to be experiencing its wondrous effects.